🔄

 Chastity Cages Co.
 Takeaway: Be Prepared!

-The majority of those who wear chastity cages suggest opting for non-metal cages (like resin or high-quality silicone) to ensure the most seamless passage through security checkpoints.
+The majority of those who wear cock cages suggest opting for non-metal cages (like resin or high-quality silicone) to ensure they're wearing chastity cage that won't sent off a metal detector; thus, seamless passage through security checkpoints.

 Ultimately, most of our cage users report no issues when prepared and wearing a quality, non-metal device from Chastity Cages Co.